ONE DAY IN TAKAYAMA, JAPAN

 The Sandman Inn

-The Sandman Inn (795 Highway 5 South, Blue River, BC V0E 1J0) is right next to Highway #5, that goes through Blue River.
-It has one or two Queen bed rooms, and your furry friends are welcome, too!
+The Sandman Inn is right next to Highway #5, that goes through Blue River.
+It has one or two Queen bed rooms and your furry friends are welcome, too!
 Moreover, seniors get a special rate at this hotel.
-Room rates start at C$ 150.00 per night, and free parking and WiFi are of course included.

 The Glacier Mountain Lodge (left) and the Sandman Inn (right).

-If your stomach is screaming for food when you arrive in Blue River, head to the Grizzly Food Shack, which is right next to the Glacier Mountain Lodge.
-This tiny house style place has an outside sitting area, perfect on a sunny day (if it’s raining, just get takeout ;))!
+If your stomach is screaming for food when you arrive in Blue River, head to the Grizzly Food Shack next to the Glacier Mountain Lodge.
+This tiny house style place has an outside sitting area, perfect on a sunny day!
 You can choose between many types of burgers, wraps, fries, hot dogs, poutine, salads, and even breakfast!

 Or you if you’re hanging out by Eleanor Lake, grab some food from the Don Forsyth Beach House.
 Their menu consists of burgers, hot dogs, wraps, fries, pop, ice-cream, and more!
-They also have a Veggie Burger, and it’s a great way to support the local economy, plus the food is prepared by lovely volunteers of the Blue River Community Association!
+What a great way to support the local economy, plus the food is prepared by lovely volunteers of the Blue River Community Association!

 The Beach House is open on weekends only until the rest of the summer.